week 1: diets don’t work!

 It is imperative to this work that you understand and accept the diets don't fundamentally work.

-1. The way your body physiologically responds when you diet - it thinks you are starving and goes into survival/protection mode
+1. The way your body physiologically responds when you diet - it thinks you are starving and goes into survival/protection mode (including but not limited to:)

 -Metabolism goes down